-(S-DORIAN) While all these activities were under way, MOL officials had continued to search for additional program funds.
+While all these activities were under way, MOL officials had continued to search for additional program funds.
 As noted, the Air Force had advised OSD that it required a minimum of \$230 million in 1967 to maintain a balanced program.
-When Secretary McNamara refused to increase the budget beyond \$150 million.
-General Evans and his staff sought the assistance of the Congress requesting that the fiscal year 1967 DOD appropriation for MOL be increased an additional \$80 million.
+When Secretary McNamara refused to increase the budget beyond \$150 million, General Evans and his staff sought the assistance of the Congress requesting that the fiscal year 1967 DoD appropriation for MOL be increased an additional \$80 million.
 Beginning in early calendar year 1966, they briefed key Senators and Congressmen and selected members of the House and Senate Appropriations and Armed Services Committees.
 In May 1966 this effort bore some fruit when the House Armed Services Committee agreed to provide the requested additional \$80 million.
 The Senate committee however, failed to act and it seemed the entire effort had been lost.
 In the meantime, on 30 June 1966 a sympathetic Dr. Foster advised MOL Program Office officials that he would, through internal OSD action, increase 1967 program funds another \$28 million.
-This brought the total to \$178 million, leaving a shortage of about \$52 million.
-30 funding requirement--\$253.9 million.
-In forwarding this document to Secretary Brown on 20 July, General Schriever remarked prophetically that it was "difficult to be sure that development costs will not exceed the \$1.75 billion estimate."
-That total, he pointed out, was based on contractor studies and in-house investigations and did not include any contingency funds.
-31 day, the MOL Director listed several alternate approaches for proceeding with MOL development.
+This brought the total to \$178 million, leaving a shortage of about \$52 million.30

+Subsequently, the MOL Systems Office prepared a "MOL Program Plan and Funding Requirements" document which identified a still higher 1967 funding requirement-\$253.9 million.
+In forwarding this document to Secretary Brown on 20 July^{‡‡}, General Schriever remarked prophetically that it was "difficult to be sure that development costs will not exceed the \$1.75

+In a separate paper submitted to Dr. Brown the same day, the MOL Director listed several alternate approaches for proceeding with MOL development.
 He noted that if the program was limited to the OSD apportionment of \$178.4 million in 1967, it would suffer a major schedule slip and delay the first manned reconnaissance flight to approximately June 1970.
 This schedule also would generate very high funding requirements (estimated at \$550 million each) in 1968 and 1969.
 A second alternative-if 1967 total funding were raised to \$208.4 million-would provide a first manned reconnaissance flight in April 1970.
 The Director, MOL also listed a third alternative, which he advocated.
 That is, he proposed that the Air Force: